ndf-zz/fletchck/README.md

    - The log action does not recognise any options

+Example:

+	"actions": { "test action": { "type": "log" } }

+Define a single action of type "log" called "test action".

 ### Checks

-Each key in the checks dict names a service check with the following keys and values:
+Each key in the checks dictionary names a service check with the following keys and values:

 key | type | description